 Petula's profile

 Petula Caesar is a Baltimore-based interdisciplinary artist (writer, playwright, performer, and director) creating narrative performance that blends theater, spoken storytelling, music-driven spectacle, and civic memory.
 Her work uses humor, intimacy, and cultural critique to explore Black women’s interior lives, the nature of survival in difficult conditions, and the emotional architecture of Baltimore itself.
-Rooted in literary craft and expanded through embodied performance, Caesar’s practice moves between page and stage: from memoir and journalism to live storytelling and fully produced theatrical works.
-She has performed at Artscape, Stoop Storytelling, and the Baltimore Book Festival, and has served as a creative producer for large-scale live arts experiences including Funktopia and Rock Opera 101, a series selected for The Kennedy Center’s Arts Across America virtual stage.
+Rooted in literary craft and expanded through embodied performance, Caesar’s practice moves between page and stage: from award winning memoir and journalism to live storytelling and fully produced theatrical works.
+She has performed at Artscape, Stoop Storytelling, and the Baltimore Book Festival, and has served as a creative producer and director for large-scale performance arts experiences including Funktopia and Rock Opera 101, a series selected for The Kennedy Center’s Arts Across America virtual stage.
 Across mediums, she creates art that uses narrative as both cultural record and communal repair.

 You have not yet created a curated collection!